opensciences/opensciences.github.io/ssj/index.md

 Note that since SSJ papers can be as short as a single _research product_, these SSJ papers can be much shorter than other journals.
-Hence, SSJ can offer faster review times from these papers.
+Hence, SSJ can offer faster review times for these shorter papers.

 ## Research Products